 You were probably not traveling much in the darkest days of the pandemic, hopefully you were banking some free travel for later.
 Without flying or checking in anywhere.

 The actions you take now, just by adjusting how money flows through your accounts, could lead to free flights, free hotel rooms, and mostly free vacations a year from now.

 One of the things that separates non-travelers from those who seem to go on vacation several times a year is the savvy ones know how to work the system.
 While some people spend days trying to find a deal that will fit within their limited vacation budget, the clued-in people are pulling up their loyalty accounts and finding a way to work out some or most of it for free.

 Often the only real difference between the two groups is that one of them is leveraging their everyday spending to put points in their loyalty accounts, the other is not.

-Since this travel slowdown started in late February, I’ve continued to add points to my loyalty accounts—without actually being loyal to anyone but my credit card providers.
-I’m sitting on enough airline points for three international flights for when the time is right.
+While the travel slowdown was happening, I continued to add points to my loyalty accounts—without actually being loyal to anyone but my credit card providers.
+I’m now sitting on enough airline points for three international flights for when the time is right, even after cashing in for two in 2022.
 I’ve got at least four chain hotel nights in my bank, five or six if I downgrade a bit.
-The account balances keep going up while I stay home instead of staying in hotels.
+The account balances kept going up while I stayed home instead of staying in hotels.